ShoLynx/Virtual-Tourist/README.md

 ## How to Use
 When you first open **Virtual Tourist**, you are presented with a full screen **map**.
 Place pins at locations of interest.
 Then, select that pin to view a auto-generated album of photos from the pin's city or region.
+An internet connection is required to download album photos.

 ### Map Controls
 - Pinch gesture: Set the zoom level of the map